dhutapratama/docs/authentication.md

 <a name="http-basic-authentication"></a>
 ## HTTP Basic Authentication

 [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) provides a quick way to authenticate users of your application without setting up a dedicated "login" page.
 To get started, attach the `auth.basic` [middleware](/docs/{{version}}/middleware) to a route.
-The `auth.basic` middleware is included with the Laravel framework, so you do not need to define it:
+The `auth.basic` middleware is included with the Lets framework, so you do not need to define it:

     Route::get('/profile', function () {
         // Only authenticated users may access this route...